marcoverpas/PhD_Lectures_Macerata_2025/README.md

 The following implications hold:

+- Firms earn positive profits because the value of production exceeds the wage bill paid to workers.

 - The level of profits depends directly on the level of money prices (because they depend on $`r_f`$, which, in turn, depends on $`p`$).

 - Real profits do not depend on the interest rate paid by firms on the securities they issue.
 A consequence is that any attempt to influence investment decisions by controlling the rate of interest is bound to be ineffective.